 Battle of Raphia, 217 BC – Watch now!

-Ptolemy IV versus Antiochus III the Great: An Egyptian army under Plotemy confronts a very similiar Selucid army under Antiochus.
-This battle will not be decided by either side’s opening maneuvers so what kind of maneuver will decide this battle?
+Ptolemy IV versus Antiochus III the Great: An Egyptian army under Plotemy confronts a very similar Seleucid army under Antiochus.
+Neither side’s opening maneuvers will decide this battle.
+Which commander will maintain command and control, and react to the battle’s changing circumstances effectively?
 Also known as the Battle of Gaza.

 Battle of Ilipa, 206 BC – Watch now!

-Scipio Africanus versus Hasdrubal Gisco: A Roman army under Scipio and a Carthaginian army stare each other down when Scipio makes a bold redeployment.
+Scipio Africanus Major versus Hasdrubal Gisco: A Roman army under Scipio and a Carthaginian army under Hasdrubal stare each other down when Scipio makes a bold redeployment.
 Can Hasdrubal shake off his surprise and recover to defeat Scipio’s smaller army?
-Also known as the Battle of Silpia.
+Also known as the Battle of Silpia and Elinga. .

 Battle of Zama, 202 BC – Watch now!